Skip to main content

 Within Concur, each expense report must have at least 3 approvers.
 The first approver is typically your Financial Administrator in the Business Office.
 The second approver is the finance approver who is responsible for your budget (may be a director or another Business Office staff member, and the third approver is generally your manager/supervisor or the PI/Faculty Staff responsible for the work for which you are being reimbursed.

-Until all of the approvers complete their steps in the system, you will not receive your reimbursement and/or Penn will not pay the card on your behalf.
+Penn will make the payment to your travel card or reimbursements will be issued when all approvers complete their steps in the system.
 Please be aware of this due to timing of reconciliation and/or paying your bill.

 Qlikview Access and Reconciliation Policy

-Penn policy holds account owners responsible to regularly monitor account transactions in expense reports to confirm their legitimacy as it relates to Penn’s educational purpose.
+Penn's policies hold account owners responsible to regularly monitoring account transactions in expense reports to confirm their legitimacy as it relates to Penn’s educational purpose.
 Regular monitoring of your account assures that your budget dollars are used for their intended purpose.

 GSE Financial Account ownership overview